 Most other people, however, cannot use AOS, but must instead apply for their green card using a process called consular processing.
 That involves attending their visa (green card) interview at a U.S. embassy or consulate in their home country.
 And that can create problems, as described next.

-If you were to apply for the green card through consular processing, one of the issues at your visa interview would be how much time you had spent in the United States unlawfully while you were 18 or older.
-This is a separate issue from being out of status.
+A problem could arise at your visa interview, however.
+One of the issues the consular officer will ask about will be how much time you spent in the United States unlawfully while age 18 or older.
+This is a separate issue from simply being out of status.
 Unlawful presence normally means having stayed past the expiration date of your permitted stay, as shown on your Form I-94 Arrival/Departure Record.
 (Your record will probably say "D/S" instead of a date, however, as discussed below.)

-People who have spent more than 180 days in the U.S. unlawfully (and then departed voluntarily) can be found inadmissible and barred from returning for three years.
+People who have spent more than 180 days in the U.S. unlawfully and then departed voluntarily can be found inadmissible and therefore barred from returning for three years.
 If the period of unlawful presence is 365 days or more, the person can be barred from returning for ten years.
-A waiver is available to some applicants, but difficult to get.
-In other words, you could arrive at your visa interview at the U.S. consulate and be told, “Everything looks fine with regard to your green card application – except that, due to your unlawful U.S. presence, you’re not actually allowed to enter the U.S. for the next ten years.”
+(See Understanding the Three and Ten-Year Bars for Unlawful Presence.)

-As you can see from this discussion, it may not be possible to determine on your own whether you are eligible for a green card or to adjust status, or whether you'll have inadmissibility trouble based on unlawful presence in the United States.
+As you can see from this discussion, it might not be possible to determine on your own whether you are eligible for a green card or to adjust status, or whether you'll have inadmissibility trouble based on past unlawful presence in the United States.
 Get help from an experienced immigration attorney if you believe you have any basis on which to claim a U.S. green card.
 And, if you've been in court proceedings and been ordered deported, you definitely aren't eligible for a green card anytime soon, and should talk to an attorney.